opencontainers/runc/runtime.md

    However, some actions might only be available based on the current state of the container (e.g. only available while it is started).
 4. Runtime's [`start`](runtime.md#start) command is invoked with the unique identifier of the container.
    The runtime MUST run the user-specified program, as specified by [`process`](config.md#process).
-5. The container's process is stopped.
+5. The container process exits.
-   This MAY happen due to them erroring out, exiting, crashing or the runtime's [`kill`](runtime.md#kill) operation being invoked.
+   This MAY happen due to erroring out, exiting, crashing or the runtime's [`kill`](runtime.md#kill) operation being invoked.
 6. Runtime's [`delete`](runtime.md#delete) command is invoked with the unique identifier of the container.
    The container MUST be destroyed by undoing the steps performed during create phase (step 2).